Lectins – they often get a bad rap. But is it truly warrented? Let’s talk about it.

 Why are lectins not good?

-Lectins resist being digested and are very stable in an acidic environment, a feature that defends these plants in nature.
-If you take them in their active state, they can lead to adverse side effects.
 In fact, eating raw kidney beans can cause food poisoning since it contains a high amount of “phytohemagglutinin.”
 A kind of lectin that may cause red blood cells to clump together.
 It may also cause vomiting, nausea, diarrhea, and stomach upset.
 Other side effects are bloating and gas.

 Studies on animal cells have found that lectins can affect the absorption of minerals, especially iron, calcium, phosphorus, and zinc.
 Cereals and legumes contain these minerals, so the presence of lectins can prevent the use and absorption of these elements in your body.

-Why you should consume lectins
+Why you should still consume lectins

 Lectins play a role in immune regulation, and studies show that they might have antimicrobial elements.
 Actually, they have shown to be more effective against various types of bacteria.
 Lectins might also help fight viral infections and fungi, with some research showing that they may block the growth of fungus that causes yeast infection.

 Other studies show that some lectins may possess anticancer properties too.
-Based on a 2015 review published in Cell proliferation, lectins can modify the expression of particular immune cells and signaling pathways to help kill cancer cells and avoid tumor growth.
+Based on a 2015 review published in Cell proliferation, they can modify the expression of particular immune cells and signaling pathways to help kill cancer cells and avoid tumor growth.

 Even though lectins have some side effects, you don’t need to cut out these foods from your diet.
 When you prepare the food properly, you can reduce the lectin level.
 After all, consuming foods containing a high level of active lectins is rare because of the potent taste.